Welcome to Obamaland

 The book was published at the same time Barack Obama was inaugurated as president, Delingpole having anticipated Obama's victory.
 Felicia Pride and Calvin Reid of Publishers Weekly wrote: "In case you thought everyone was thrilled about Barack Obama's historic election, conservative U.K. journalist Delingpole outlines a scary future under Obama-style socialism".

 Synopsis

 Intended for an audience in the United States, Delingpole compares the UK and the US, arguing that the latter would become a failed socialist experiment.
+The book is written as humor, with chapters with titles such as: